Back

-If you want to earn tax-free interest on your savings, a cash individual savings account (ISA) might be right for you.
+If you want to earn tax-free interest on your savings, a cash Individual Savings Account (ISA) might be right for you.
 Our guides to what an ISA is and how cash ISAs work are a good place to start if you want to get to grips with the world of individual savings accounts.

 There are two main types of cash ISA interest rates: fixed rate and variable rate.
 Fixed rate cash ISAs make up the majority of what we offer, and here we explain what they are and how they work.